Exploring Vatican City – Your Guide For Everything

 Climbing the Cupola, as seen in La Dolce Vita, is something that shouldn’t be missed if you can handle cramped spaces and a lot of stairs, because the views are amazing.
 The hours from April to September are 8:00 am – 6:00 pm.
 From October to March, 8:00 am – 4:45 pm.
 The cost is €10 if you want to use the elevator and only €8 if you can brave the stairs.

-Visiting The Vatican And St. Peter’s Basilica
+Visiting Vatican City And St. Peter’s Basilica

 There is what seems like an unlimited number of tour operators selling tours online which is a testament to the popularity and importance of the Basilica.
 It is free to enter the Basilica, but the lines are unimaginable, so you need to get there early, or better yet, off-season.